 An example of a “significant change in circumstances” can include:

 - One parent wishes to relocate (“move away” case)

 - The non-custodial parent moved closer to the other parent

 - The child wants to spend more time with the non-custodial parent

 - The custodial parent is being neglectful, abusive, or unreliable

 - The non-custodial parent’s work schedule has changed

-If you need help petitioning the court for a modification, contact a San Diego family law lawyer at Moore, Schulman & Moore, APC.
-Our firm has more than 200 years of collective experience, so we are well-qualified to handle your case.
+Do you need help petitioning the court to modify child custody?
+Contact Moore, Schulman & Moore, APC at (858) 492-7968.
+Our San Diego family law firm has more than 200 years of collective experience, so we are well-qualified to handle your case.